 With tax reform likely just around the corner, these deductions may no longer do as much good or be available for much longer.
 However, for now, mortgage interest, most mortgage insurance premiums, most home equity line of credit interest, most points that you pay when originate loans, and nearly all property taxes are tax deductible.

-When you have these, you will probably “itemize” deductions instead of taking the “standard” one (unless the tax code changes under the new administration).
+When you have these, you will probably “itemize” deductions instead of taking the “standard” one (although, the tax code changes under the new administration have reduced this strategy somewhat).
 Once you have enough deductions to itemize, you can include all kinds of deductions that did you no good when you were simply taking the standard.

 As a result of all of this, home owners typically get massive refunds compared to non-home owners.